Escher Tile Deformation via Closed-Form Solution

 Acknowledgments

-We are grateful to Noam Aigerman and Thibault Groueix for their insightful discussions during the early stages of this project.
-We thank Abhijeet Chowdhury and Taiwei Cui for their help in improving the GUI.
-We also appreciate Dan B Goldman, Alex Suter for feedback on the manuscript; Michael DiComo for DCC integration feedback; Ruben Wiersma for proofreading and M.C.
+We are deeply grateful to Noam Aigerman and Thibault Groueix for their insightful discussions during the early stages of this project.
+We thank Abhijeet Chowdhury for helping with ETech prep and Taiwei Cui for the help in improving the GUI.
+We also appreciate Dan B Goldman and Alex Suter for feedback on the manuscript; Michael DiComo for DCC integration feedback; Ruben Wiersma for proofreading and M.C.
 Escher Company communications; Stephen N. Spencer for ACM proceedings guidance; and Fernando de Goes for discussions on divergence-free displacement fields.

 BibTeX